Azure-Samples/azure-farmbeats-samples/README.md

 To run these samples, you must have:
 - Azure subscription - [Create a free account][azure_subscription]
 - AgriFood (FarmBeats) resource - [Install FarmBeats][install_farmbeats]
+- A subscription with one of the supported weather data providers for FarmBeats - [Weather Integration Docs][farmbeats-weather-docs]
 - Azure Machine Learning (AML) Compute Resource - [Create AML Compute][aml-compute-create] (with Python 3.6)